John McGeoch: Legacy

 Stuart Braithwaite of Mogwai qualified McGeoch as "the best post-punk guitarist", saying, "he played like no-one else, totally distinct and with unyielding imagination.
 I hear his influence everywhere to this day", and dubbed him "a total legend".
-James Graham of the Twilight Sad cited him as one "of the guitarists I still continue to revisit when I'm writing.
+Andy MacFarlane of the Twilight Sad cited him as one "of the guitarists I still continue to revisit when I'm writing.
 The ideas they were coming up with at the time still sound as fresh just now as they did back then".

 In 2008, the BBC aired an hour-long radio documentary on McGeoch's life and work, titled Spellbound: The John McGeoch Story.

 In April 2022, The Light Pours Out of Me, an authorised biography of McGeoch by Rory Sullivan-Burke, was released by Omnibus Press.
 It features interviews with guitarists Greenwood, Marr, Frusciante and singers Siouxsie and Devoto.

 Personal life

 On 9 September 1981, McGeoch married Janet Pickford, his girlfriend at Manchester Polytechnic, the marriage later ending in divorce.
 On 14 September 1988, he married Denise Dakin, the second marriage producing a daughter, Emily Jean McGeoch (b.
 1989).